jbemmel/srl-self-organizing/README.md

   ( For example: 192.168.0.0/24, spine1=192.168.0.0/31 and leaf1=192.168.0.1/31 )
 * Loopback prefix: IP/mask for generating loopbacks
   ( For example: 1.1.0.0/23, spine1=1.1.0.1 and leaf1=1.1.1.1 )
+* Max number of spines/leaves in the topology

 ## Deploy lab
 1. Checkout the project from git